|Programs: Our Communities of Practice|

 The Governance group provides a forum to forward creative thinking in the field of board governance and development, including the generation of new approaches and models for community-based organizations.
 Through sharing of new approaches, practices, and research among a diverse group of consultants, capacity building organizations, and researchers, this affinity group hopes to not only further the field, but also to increase the knowledge base, generative thinking, and consulting skills of its members.

 Community of Practice Leader: Judy Freiwirth

-The Performance Measuement Community of Practice explores how capacity builders can hold ourselves accountable for measurable changes in our clients’ practice, including their ability to improve participant outcomes.
-The group has most recently been working on a framework for a Theory of Change that links capacity building efforts with client and participant outcomes as well as different approaches to evaluating capacity building with a racial justice lens.
+The Alliance's Performance Measurement Community of Practice explores how, as capacity builders, we can hold ourselves accountable for measurable changes in our clients’ practices, including their ability to improve participant outcomes.
+This group has most recently been working on a framework for a Theory of Change that links capacity building efforts with client and participant outcomes as well as different approaches to evaluating capacity building with a racial justice lens.

 Community of Practice Leader: Ellen Bass